 - Overstock falling from shelves in stores or in warehouse areas

-In each of these scenarios, the Philadelphia workers’ compensation lawyers of Larry Pitt & Associates knows what it takes to build a successful claim for benefits for an injured employee.
+In each of these scenarios, the experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C., know what it takes to build a successful claim for benefits for an injured employee.
 We work with your doctors and with your union reps, when applicable, to ensure that every “T” is crossed and every “I” is dotted, so that your claim will be filed accurately and efficiently.
 As an employee, you pay into the workers’ compensation fund; when you are hurt, you deserve to be able to take what is yours in order to help protect yourself and your loved ones while you heal.

 If You Were Hit by a Falling Object While at Work, Our Skilled Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates Can Help

 Being injured at work is hard; choosing the right Philadelphia workers’ compensation lawyer to help protect your rights and your interests shouldn’t be.
 At Larry Pitt & Associates, we have more than 40 years or experience helping employees just like you after a serious workplace accident.
 Please call 888-PITT-LAW or fill out our contact form to schedule your free initial consultation at one of our multiple offices locations.
 We proudly serve clients throughout Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.